 How many variations are there for halwa?

-Note: Only Gajar ka halwa and Sama halwa can be eaten during fasting period apart from pumpkin halwa.
+Note: Only Gajar ka halva and Sama halva can be eaten during fasting period apart from pumpkin one.

 Also, click here to see more recipe videos from our channel "secondrecipe".